 I specialise in Family History research in the historical counties of Shropshire & Staffordshire and the wider West Midlands and I have access to a number of Archives and Record Offices in these areas which I use for research.

 I am also a member of the Society of Genealogists and the Federation of Small Businesses.
-I also have a keen interest in local and social history and spend some of my time as a volunteer at the Ironbridge Gorge Museum Trust in the Archaeological department and in the Toll House on the bridge itself.
+I also have a keen interest in local and social history and spend some of my time as a volunteer at the Ironbridge Gorge Museum Trust in the Archaeological department and also for English Heritage currently volunteering at the Ironbridge during its refurbishment programme.

 So why not contact me and let me help you discover whether your family tale of being related to nobility is true or whether in fact you come from a more humbler background like my ancestors, many of whom were agricultural labourers, brewery workers, miners or labourers in factories, with the odd transportation to Australia, illegitimate birth or emigrant thrown in.